mfkutz/Backend-Coally/README.md

    ```

 2. **Navigate to the Project Directory**
-   Clone this repository to your local machine using the following command:
+   After cloning, navigate into the project directory:

    ```bash
    cd backend-project
    ```

 3. **Install Dependencies**
-   Clone this repository to your local machine using the following command:
+   Install the project dependencies with the following command:

    ```bash
    npm install
    ```

 4. **Create a .env file**
-   Clone this repository to your local machine using the following command:
+   Create a .env file based on the provided .env.example file.
+Make sure to add the necessary environment variables for your application to function properly.

    ```bash
    see the file .env.example